Making the Most of Your Summer

 Shadow Providers

 Shadowing will give you a better understanding of what a typical day is like and may give you good experiences to talk about in your applications and interviews for professional school.
-It’s also a great way to gain familiarity with the vast number of different health environments, as well as specialties.
-Learn more about how to find shadowing opportunities by reading one of our previous blog posts!
+It’s also a great way to gain familiarity with the vast number of different health environments and specialties.
+Learn more about how to find shadowing opportunities in one of our previous blog posts!

 Find a Mentor